lw2403/csv-lw2403-master-main-handin/README.md

 everything in List<List<String>> first.

 ## Errors & Bugs
-* After testing, there’s no bugs.
+* After testing, there’s one problem I encountered with JaCoCo.
+I referred to Ed post and used a new pom.xml project provided by a staff member
+  * I get an error when typing mvn site however if i use the maven button on the top right of IntelliJ, I can run mvn site and get a report from JaCoCo
-* During the project, I handled errors in 3 main way:
+* During the project:
   * In sup/userstory01/userstory02/userstory03 program packages, I will catch and throw the error: EXAMPLE  catch (IOException e) { String errMsg = "ERROR: read error," + e.getMessage(); throw new CsvParseFailureException(errMsg, e); }
   * In main, when there’s an error such as the user not entering a valid input, I will use System.err.println(errMsg) to let the user know the issue such as “Invalid Input!”
 When they enter -2 for column index